-A method or practice is a evidence gap if:
+A method or practice is an evidence gap if:

 Identified evidence gaps are collected in a database on SBU’s website.
 SBU’s Database of Evidence gaps is intended to help researchers and research funding agencies identify topics where new research is needed.
 The database is also intended to help decision makers set priorities in health care and social services.

-Due to limited resources, SBU’s Database of Evidence gaps is not being maintained in English.
-However, if you are interested in our work with evidence gaps, or if you would like to know if a certain topic has been identified and registered as a evidence gap in our database, you are most welcome to contact us.
+However, if you are interested in our work with evidence gaps, or if you would like to know if a certain topic has been identified and registered as an evidence gap in our database, you are most welcome to contact us.